88-degrees/Book-of-Changes/appendix02s1.md

 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors append the following note to the last paragraph: --'Under line 1 it is said that "union in the open country indicates progress and success," while here it is only said that "with union in the suburbs there is no cause for repentance."
 Beyond the suburbs was the open country, and till the union reached so far, the object of the hexagram was not attained.
 We may truly say that Confucius was a skilful reader of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou).'
 Of course the editors did not doubt Confucius' authorship of all the Appendixes.

-[286:XIV](#fr_203) 'Fire above the sky' will shine far; and this is supposed to symbolise the vastness of the territory or of the wealth implied in the possession of what is great.
+<a name="fn_203"></a>[286:XIV](#fr_203) 'Fire above the sky' will shine far; and this is supposed to symbolise the vastness of the territory or of the wealth implied in the possession of what is great.
 The superior man, in governing men, especially in a time of prosperity and wealth, must set himself to develope what is good in them, and repress what is evil.
 And this will be in accordance with the will of Heaven, which has given to all men a nature fitted for goodness.

 All the comment that is necessary on the symbolism of the several lines may be gathered from the comments on the Text.

-[287:XV](#fr_204) The earth is low, and in the midst of it is a high mountain; but I fail to see how this can symbolise humility.
+<a name="fn_204"></a>[287:XV](#fr_204) The earth is low, and in the midst of it is a high mountain; but I fail to see how this can symbolise humility.
 Nor does Regis' representation of it much improve the case:--'Monte' (ait glossa) 'nihil est altius in terra, quae est summe abjecta.
 At cum is declivis sit, imago esse potest humilis modestiae.'
 I find the following note on the paragraph in my copy of the 'Daily Lessons'(see Preface):--'The five yin lines above and below symbolise the earth; the one yang line in the centre is "the mountain in the midst of the earth."
 The many yin lines represent men's desires; the one yang line, heavenly principle.
 The superior man, looking at this symbolism, diminishes the multitude of human desires within him, and increases the single shoot of heavenly principle; so does he become grandly just, and can deal with all things evenly according to the nature of each.
 In whatever circumstances or place he is, he will do what is right.'
 This is certainly very ingenious, but one shrinks from accepting a view that is not based on the component trigrams.

 Under line 1, 'nourishes his (virtue)' is, literally, 'pastures himself.'
 He is all humility.
 That makes him what he is.